 If your tahini sauce is very cold, whisk using a fork or mini whisk, with the warm water.
 Start with ¼ cup warm water, and add more to desired consistency.
 For a tahini “dressing” add more water or a couple tablespoon olive oil.
 Or feel free to keep it thick like a spread.
 Also keep in mind, different brands of tahini paste are thicker than others.

 Once you start whisking, it will actually thicken. 🙂

-Taste adjust salt and lemon.
+Taste and adjust salt and lemon to your liking.

 Feel free to add any of the optional additions, to make this your own!